Scholarship and High School Placement Test (HSPT)

-* The HSPT is administered for three reasons:
+* The HSPT is administered for several reasons:

-2. for Merit Scholarship awards and Arts Academy Scholarships.
-Students who score in the 90th percentile or above will be invited for an interview and writing sample for Merit Scholarship.
+- Merit Scholarships: Students who score 90 or above will qualify for a merit scholarship.
+Students who score 94 or above will be invited to an interview and will need to provide a writing sample.
 These interviews will happen in December and awards made before Christmas.
 These students will also be invited to our Cathedral Honors Program.
 A program limited to 20 freshmen a year.
 Each student is required to take four Honors or AP classes for all four years and will take part in outside the classroom learning experiences.
-Arts Academy Scholarships require an audition and a minimum of a 25 percentile on the HSPT.
-More information is on the Arts Academy page.
+In order for a student to be qualified for a merit scholarship he or she must take the HSPT at CCHS on November 8, 2014.

 We will accept scores from other high schools, however, Camden Catholic cannot request these test scores.
 The family must request these scores to be sent to Camden Catholic.
 If a student wishes to compete for the Merit or Arts Academy Scholarships, the test MUST be taken at Camden Catholic on November 8, 2014.

 Any student who is classified with a learning disability and has an Individual Education Plan or Individual Service Plan may request extended time for the HSPT if extended time is an accommodation in his/her plan.
 In order to request extra time, please put your request in writing and send a copy of the service plan to Mrs. Crisci at CCHS via mail, fax, or email after you register for the HSPT.